-The District offers its employees two deferred compensation plan created in accordance with Internal Revenue Code Section 457.
-The plans assets are with Great West Life & Annuity Insurance Company and International City/County Managers Association Retirement Trust.
-The plans, available to all employees, permits them to defer a portion of their salary until future years.
+The District offers its employees two deferred compensation plans created in accordance with Internal Revenue Code Section 457.
+The plan's assets are with Great-West Life & Annuity Insurance Company and International City/County Managers Association (ICMA) Retirement Trust.
+Great-West is no longer available to new employees after January 1, 2014.
+ICMA is available to all employees and permits them to defer a portion of their salary until future years.
 The deferred compensation is not available to employees until termination, retirement, death, or unforeseeable emergency.
-Effective January 1, 2020, the District will match 100% of eligible employee deferrals up to 3.5% of the participating employees' salaries.
-Employee deferrals totaled \$685,249 in 2020.
-District matching contributions totaled \$360,533 in 2020.
+Effective January 1, 2021, the District will match 100% of eligible employee deferrals up to 3.75% of the participating employees' salaries.
+Employee deferrals totaled \$802,363 in 2021.
+District matching contributions totaled \$400,886 in 2021.